swiftlang/swift-org-website/getting-started/cli-tool/index.md

 ## Argument parsing

-Most command line tools need to be able and parse command line arguments.
+Most command line tools need to be able to parse command line arguments.

 To add this capability to our application, we add a dependency on [swift-argument-parser](https://github.com/apple/swift-argument-parser).